 In utero neurotoxic effects of particulate air pollution and specific prenatal windows of susceptibility associated with this exposure have not been well elucidated.
 Animal, experimental, and epidemiological studies demonstrate that air pollution effects on neurodevelopment begin in utero (Genc et al. 2012; Zanchi et al. 2010).
-A few human studies have investigated associations between prenatal air pollution and child neurodevelopment outcomes with varied findings (Edwards et al. 2010; Guxens et al. 2012; Guxens et al. 2014; Kim et al. 2014; Perera et al. 2012; Volk et al. 2011), which may be due in part to different approaches to exposure assessment and arbitrary assignment of exposure timing rather than the assessment of sensitive time windows of particular CNS developmental relevance from the data.
+A few human studies have investigated associations between prenatal air pollution and child neurodevelopment outcomes with varied findings (Edwards et al. 2010; Guxens et al. 2012; Guxens et al. 2014; Kim et al. 2014; Perera et al. 2012; Volk et al. 2011), which may be due in part to different approaches to exposure assessment and subjective assignment of exposure timing rather than a date driven assessment of sensitive time windows for particular CNS developmental relevance from the data.
 Specifically, these studies either assessed air pollution in a specific clinically defined trimester or averaged exposure over the entire pregnancy.
 Measuring exposure in the wrong susceptibility window may lead to underestimated associations; yet, the exact windows are often unknown.

-Overlapping epidemiological research documents complex sex-specific neurodevelopmental effects related to other chemicals (e.g., mercury, lead, bisphenol A) (Braun et al. 2011; Engel et al. 2010; Hamadani et al. 2011; Sagiv et al. 2012; Tatsuta et al. 2014).
+Overlapping epidemiological research documents complex sex-specific neurodevelopmental effects related to chemical exposure (e.g., mercury, lead, bisphenol A) (Braun et al. 2011; Engel et al. 2010; Hamadani et al. 2011; Sagiv et al. 2012; Tatsuta et al. 2014).
 Recent animal studies have suggested that there may be sex differences in the association between prenatal air pollution and neurodevelopment in the offspring (Bolton et al. 2014; Dada et al. 2014).
-Like those seen with other chemical toxins, sex-specific air pollution effects are likely to vary in relation to timing of exposure and brain region affected although this has not been previously studied.
+Like those seen with other chemical toxicants, sex-specific air pollution effects are likely to vary in relation to timing of exposure although this has not been previously studied.

 To begin to address these gaps, we leveraged data on daily exposures to particulate matter with a diameter ≤2.5 µm (PM2.5) measured over gestation, and applied advanced statistical methods [e.g., distributed lag models (DLMs)] to more precisely identify the sensitive windows of prenatal particulate air pollution exposure on a range of children’s neurodevelopmental outcomes (IQ, attention, and memory) in an ethnically mixed lower-SES inner city population.
 We also examined effect modification by sex.
 We hypothesized that the sensitive windows would vary for the different neurodevelopmental domains and that there would be sex-specific associations.